nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 xdg-mime install illumina-idat.xml
 ```

+Addition of custom MIME types in `xdg-mime` are by default for current user when called by a non-root user while the changes are system wide when called by root.
+This behavior is controlled by the `--mode` flag with either `user` or `system` as arguments.

+!!! note "Revert to default"
+    To revert back to the default MIME type use the `uninstall` flag.
+    ```
+    xdg-mime uninstall illumina-idat.xml
+    ```

 #### Siegfried

 Another signature-based file format identification tool is Siegfried.
 The current installation instructions are for 64 Bit systems running Ubuntu/Debian OS.
 Full list of options and installation instructions for multiple platforms can be found on it's [official page](https://www.itforarchivists.com/siegfried).